 Charles Lee Isbell Jr. is an American computationalist, researcher, and educator.
 He has been a professor in the Georgia Institute of Technology College of Computing since 2002, and since July 2019 is the John P. Imlay, Jr. Dean of the College.
 His research interests focus on machine learning and artificial intelligence, particularly interactive and human-centered AI.
 He has published over 100 scientific papers.
 In addition to his research work, Isbell has been an advocate for increasing access to and diversity in higher education.

-Jean Lacy is an American museum education specialist and visual artist who works primarily in mixed media and collage.
-She is of African American heritage, and believes her family is descended from indentured Africans at Jamestown Colony.
+Jean Lacy was an American museum education specialist and visual artist who works primarily in mixed media and collage.
+She was of African American heritage, and believes her family is descended from indentured Africans at Jamestown Colony.
 Her work is inspired by creation myths and religious stories, the Civil Rights Movement, and African American culture.
 From 1975-77 she held the position of Curator of Education and Exhibitions at the Museum of African-American Life and Culture in Dallas, Texas.
-From 1977-88 she served as the Director of the African American Cultural Heritage Center of the D...
+From 1977-88 she served as the Director of the African American Cultural Heritage Center of the...

 Mamie Evelyn Locke is an American politician and educator.
 A Democrat, she was a member of the Hampton, Virginia city council 1996–2004, and mayor 2000–2004.
 Education Locke received a B.A. degree in history and political science from Tougaloo College in 1976.
 She then attended Atlanta University for advanced political science studies, receiving an M.A. in 1978 and a Ph.D. in 1984.
 She also completed a program in Middle Eastern studies at the American University in Cairo in 1986.

 Haki R. Madhubuti is an African-American author, educator, and poet, as well as a publisher and operator of black-themed bookstore.
-Madhubuti is a much sought-after poet and lecturer, and has convened workshops and served as guest/keynote speaker at thousands of colleges, universities, libraries and community centers in the U.S. and abroad.
+He is particularly recognized in connection with the founding in 1967 of Third World Press, considered the oldest independent black publishing house in the U.S.